 If you’ve taken skating lessons, you’ve probably had an instructor refer to using the “edges” of your skate.
 A close examination of the bottom of your skate blade will reveal that it isn’t one sharp surface that digs into the ice like a knife.
 Only the edges are sharp and there is a groove, called the hollow, between them.

 These edges give you mobility on the ice, and putting pressure on the edges will cause them to gradually dull or flatten down until they are even with the hollow in places or along the entire edge.
+But, just because you’re losing a bit of your mobility doesn’t mean you need to replace your hockey skates.

 How Skate Sharpening Works